ocindev/msal-intermittent-token-loss-issue-example/README.md

 ### Steps to reproduce

 1. Add `AZURE_AD_AUTHORITY`, `AZURE_AD_CLIENT_ID` and `AZURE_AD_RESOURCE` to .env
-2. Make sure that http://localhost:3000 is added to the list of allowed redirect urls in azure
+2. Make sure that http://localhost:3000 is added to the list of allowed redirect urls in EntraID
 3. use `npm run build` to create Next.js production build
 4. use `npm run start` to start production build server
 5. Open application in browser ( verified with `Firefox@134.0.1` and `Chrome@132.0.6834.168`)